 Data Representation

 Data can be an elusive concept.
 Data may exist in some storage format on some disk somewhere, on paper somewhere else, in active memory on some server, or transmitted along some wire between two computers.
 All these can still represent the same data.
 That is, there is an important distinction to be made between the data and its representation.
-The data consist of numbers: abstract entities that usually represent measurements of something, somewhere.
+The data can consist of numbers: abstract entities that usually represent measurements of something, somewhere.
 Data also consist of the relationships between those numbers, as when one number defines a time at which some quantity was measured.

 The abstract existence of data is in contrast to its concrete representation, which is how we manipulate and store it.
 Data can be stored as ASCII strings in a file on a disk, or as twos-complement integers in the memory of some computer, or as numbers printed on a page.
 It can be stored in netCDF[], HDF5[], GRIB[], a relational database, or any number of other digital storage forms.